The Mpemba effect likes to hit a wall: Abstract

 \section{Abstract}

-The historical Mpemba effect involves a first-order phase transition.
-This has prompted the experimental realization of microscopic proxies in the form of a colloidal particle trapped in an asymmetric double well, for which the Mpemba effect has indeed been observed.
-We establish that the existence of the one-dimensional Mpemba effect for a polynomial potential is driven solely by the presence of a hard enough boundary, irrespective of the potential's double-well shape.
-We then show that the physics of the underlying Mpemba effect is governed not only by single-well physics but also by the high-temperature initial regime.
+The original Mpemba effect refers to the idea that a macroscopic hot system cools faster than an initially colder one.
+In its microscopic and classical versions, the system is modeled as an overdamped particle in an external potential, and the corresponding Mpemba effect has been observed experimentally and explored theoretically.
+We establish that the existence of the one-dimensional Mpemba effect for a particle in an asymmetric polynomial double-well potential is driven solely by the presence of a hard wall, irrespective of the potential's double-well shape and metastability.
+The Mpemba effect disappears if we consider an infinitely large system.
+We then show that the underlying mechanism of the Mpemba effect is governed by the fine structure of the initial statistical population as it probes the tails of the potential, which also explains the Mpemba effect in single-well and symmetric double-well potentials.